Work Queue User's Manual

 C Language Setup

-If you are writing a Work Queue application in C, you should compile it into an executable like this:
+If you are writing a Work Queue application in C, you should compile it into an executable with a command like this.
+Note that this example assumes that CCTools has been installed using the conda method.

 Running a Manager Program